ibexa/documentation-developer/docs/tutorials/enterprise_beginner/1_get_a_starter_website.md

 ### Modify existing Article Content Type

 You also need to modify the built-in Article Content Type.
-It will make inserting photos into articles will be easier.
+It will make inserting photos into articles easier.
 Edit it to remove the Image Field that has a Content Relation (ezobjectrelation) type, and create a new Field in its place:

 | Field Type | Name  | Identifier | Required | Searchable | Translatable |